Sn. Visual Designer

 Mass media image

-Next, I was tasked with finding an image that spoke directly to the story.
-I chose the image of the Colditz Cock which, was built by British prisoners of war for an escape attempt from Oflag IV-C (Colditz Castle) in Germany.
+Next, I was asked to find an image that directly reflected the story.
+I chose the Colditz Cock, a glider built by British prisoners of war during an escape attempt from Oflag IV-C (Colditz Castle) in Germany.

 Exercise_7.13.jpg